 Issue 67 • Week of April 30, 2023

-Born on April 26, 1822, he was a staunch abolitionist and the father of American landscape architecture known best for his role in the creation of Central Park.
+Born on April 26, 1822, Frederick Law Olmsted is virtually forgotten today but made one of the most lasting impacts still seen today across the United States through his enduring landscape architecture and its corresponding health, economic, and environmental benefits.
+He was a staunch abolitionist best for his role in the creation of Central Park.
 However, he also designed 99 other public parks during his career and influenced an incomparable 6,000 terrains through the work of his sons (including at least 70 notable campuses).
-Few families have made such a lasting impact on the United States in terms of our scenery as well as the substantial health, economic, and environmental benefits of parks.

 Olmsted and his partner developed Central Park (not without controversy) when Uptown Manhattan was still sparsely populated.
 He knew the limited space on the island would eventually force people to live closer and closer together, amplifying the existing need for more trees and city parks.
 His vision could not have been more accurate.